sirmordred/JarClassLoader/README.md

     ctx = use getApplicationContext();

     jarLocation = /storage/emulated... or /storage/sdcard.. or File.getAbsolutePath()
-    (note that you need READ_PERMISSION to read that jar)
+    (note that in some cases like reading from sd on android, you also need READ_PERMISSION to read that jar)

     classPath = inside your jar, choose which class you want to get/instantiate (with package name) (e.g com.xyz.FooClass)